-- (a) Rhizobium bacteria present in soil contact a susceptible root hair. - (b) Infection of the root hair cause it to curve and deformed due to chemical secretion. - (c) An infection thread is produced carrying the bacteria into the cortex of the root. - (d) The bacteria get modified into rod-shaped bacteria and cause inner cortical and pericycle cells to divide plant produce cytokinin and auxin to stimulate cell division and enlarge to form nodules.
+- (a) Rhizobium bacteria present in soil contact a susceptible root hair. - (b) Infection of the root hair cause it to curve and deformed due to chemical secretion. - (c) An infection thread is produced carrying the bacteria into the cortex of the root. - (d) The bacteria get modified into rod-shaped bacteroids and cause inner cortical and pericycle cells to divide Plant produces cytokinin and auxin to stimulate cell division and enlarges to form nodules.